kkruecke/cplus-documentation/notes/tree23.rst

                } else if (current == pair.first) {

-                    key_index = pair.second; // current has no change, but key_index has.
+                    key_index = pair.second; // current has not changed, but key_index has.

                } else {  // curent has changed, so we adjust current and key_index.
 To ensure position is no longer 'beg', we unconditionally set position to 'in_between'.